Our diamond wheels are built for high-performance use and are made with ultimate precision to ensure they perform flawlessly from start to finish.

 Typical applications for metal bonds are grinding glass, ceramics, refractories, ferrites, tile, stone and quartz.

 Metal bond wheels offer the best grit retention and a very long service life.
-They are industry-leading for form holding, but require high horsepower machinery and are significantly slower cutting than resin bonds and other bond systems.
+They are industry-leading for form holding, but require high horsepower machinery but are typically slower cutting than resin and other bond systems.
 Metal bonds work best when grinding a very abrasive material.

 Trust the Experts